nLab

 Relationship to Compactness

-Compactness does not imply sequentially compactness, nor does sequentially compactness imply compactness, without further assumptions (see for example wikipedia: compact spaces).
-In metric spaces for example both notions coincide.
+Compactness does not imply sequentially compactness, nor does sequentially compactness imply compactness, without further assumptions, see at Examples and counter-examples below.

 This is not a contradiction to the statement that compact is equivalent to every net having a convergent subnet: Given a sequence in a compact space, its convergent subnet need not be a subsequence (see net for a definition of subnet).